-We hope that you have an impressive day at school.
+We hope that you produce precise work today.
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.